-What I am sharing is what I’ve experienced and how troubling it is we live in a world that continues to minimize the challenges of sexual abuse victims.
+What I am sharing is what I’ve experienced and how troubling it is we live in a world that continues to minimize the challenges of sexual abuse victims (or any kind of physical, mental and emotional abuse).
 In addition to the main story I am about to share – I have experienced sexual assault and harassment in other arenas listed in my timeline below.

 My Me Too Story

 When I was 13 years old (in 1969) my father molested me.
 I didn’t even know what the word molested really meant when it happened.
 It was many years before I fully understood that was what had happened to me.

 The impact on my life has been far-reaching and long-lasting.
 I was so ashamed and terrified by the events that took place I never spoke about them with anyone including my younger sister (a little over a year younger than me) who was also molested at the same time.

 Neither of us had the ability to speak about what happened to us even though we were both in the room when it happened.
 I was 40 years old (1996) when I finally gathered the courage to ask my father for a boundary so I could feel safe around him.
 I was fortunate to have support from women who had been through a similar experience.